aa-dank/revu_document_review_inviter/README.md

    - Check that the files are uploaded to the correct directory in Google Drive.
    - Ensure the file paths in the notebook are updated correctly.

-3. **Email Content Not Generating**:
-   - Verify the email template file exists in the `Templates/` directory.
-   - Check the logs in the Colab output for error messages.

 ### 4. **OAuth2 Gmail Credentials for `yagmail`**